What a Signal Score of 35 actually means.

 60--80: Performing well.
 The site is doing most of the right things.
 There's a clear customer story, a defined path to action, and genuine credibility signals.
 Small refinements will push it further, but it's already bringing in enquiries.

 80--100: Exceptional.
-Agency-quality execution of all five elements.
+Agency-quality messaging across all seven elements.
 Rare in the small business space.
 If you're here, you're already thinking about measurement and ongoing optimisation.

 "A score of 35 means your website looks professional but isn't doing its job.
 It's a brochure with a phone number — when it should be your best salesperson."

-The five elements — and where 35 usually breaks down
+The seven messaging elements — and where 35 usually breaks down

-The Signal Score measures Story, Design, Direction, Diagnosis, and Measurement.
-Here's what a score of 35 typically looks like across each element, and the single most impactful fix for each.
+The Signal Score measures seven messaging elements based on the StoryBrand framework: Character, Problem, Guide, Plan, Call to Action, Stakes, and Transformation.
+Here's what a score of 35 typically looks like, and the most impactful fixes.

 The fastest path from 35 to 60